Atopic Dermatitis (Eczema)

 A variety of options can help:

 - First, try to identify the triggers that cause flares (bouts) of eczema, and have your child avoid them as best you can.
-Triggers may include some of the following: detergents and soaps, perspiration, stress, dust mites, seasonal pollen, and being overweight.
+Triggers may include some of the following: detergents and soaps, perspiration, stress, dust mites, and seasonal pollen.
 Certain foods may cause flares in some proportion of infants and children who have moderate to severe disease.
 Parents should ask their doctor if it would be beneficial to test their child for food allergies.

 - The first line of treatment is topical cortisone, in a strength prescribed by your doctor.
 These are available in foam, cream, ointment, and lotion forms.